WhirligigGirl/Whirligig-World/README.md

 * Complete Principia implementation, including axial tilts.
 * IntakeAir/ResourceHarvester replacement so that atmospheres can have their oxygen partial pressure untied from the atmospheric pressure for jet engines.
 * Vacuum Rocket Engine models.
-* I am also taking suggestions!
-Let me know what you think I should add.
-I probably won't be adding any new planets, but if there's some design feature you think I should change, let me know!
 * Scatterer implementation.

 ------------------------------------------------------------------